aaronschachter/aaronschachter.github.io/code.md

 * Building out an internal [web admin dashboard](https://github.com/dosomething/gambit-admin) in React

-In reverse order, here are some other notable work projects I've led engineering for:
+Prior to the chatbot, I've led engineering for a few other DoSomething projects:

 * [DoSomething.org iOS app](https://github.com/dosomethingarchive/letsdothis-ios) -- A hybrid Objective C and React Native iOS app for integrating with internal DS user, campaign, and campaign activity API's.
 Also built a news feed CMS and API with WordPress for mobile app consumption.